Climate Survey – Focus Groups – Interviews

 Bias Reporting – Selection Processes – Mentorship Programs

-Utilizing data gathered through an assessment and/or audit, our team can design, develop, and implement particular services on behalf of your organization.
-We have experience implementing bias reporting systems, selection/hiring processes, and mentorship programs for organizations of various sizes and sectors.
+Utilizing data gathered through an assessment and/or audit, our team can design, develop, and implement DEIB services on behalf of your organization.
+We have experience implementing bias reporting systems, selection/hiring processes, and mentorship programs for organizations of various sizes.

 Bonding – Bridging – Reflection